 An overpopulation of any species creates an ecological imbalance with widespread effects.
 Wildlife populations typically produce more offspring than the habitat can support on an annual basis.
-Without careful management, the following problems can occur:
+Without careful management, problems can occur see below:

 Wild fur-bearing animals are a natural resource that has long provided food and clothing for man.
 Today, they are particularly important to those living in isolated and rural areas, enabling these communities to maintain a traditional lifestyle while earning cash income.

 These people are everyday conservationists, acting as the eyes and ears of the wildlife habitat.
 They are often the first to identify and communicate any risk they see to the environment around them, such as disease, pollution or poorly planned development projects.

 Some wild fur animals such as beaver and muskrat – also provide food for aboriginal and remote communities.
 Animals not used for food are returned to nature to feed other wildlife, so that nothing is wasted.